edoardocattapan/ardo.github.io/about.md

 permalink: /about/
 ---

-Hi there, thank you for reading this blog.

-My intent here is to share a few independent reasonings which I built upon ideas that are already out there.
+The intention with this blog is to share a few independent reasonings I have built upon ideas that are already out there.

-I hope they are useful to you: make of them what you wish.
+Thank you for reading.

 “A man may die, nations may rise and fall, but an idea lives on.
 Ideas have endurance without death.” ― John F. Kennedy